 When Adam and Eve were in the Garden of Eden, I wonder if they had a way of topping and tailing blackcurrants, because it couldn’t have been Paradise if they’d had to do this tedious job themselves.
-Maybe in the Garden of Eden blackcurrants didn’t have tops (I can deal with the stems if my nails aren’t broken) but then our African ancestors went and humping ate a humping apple, and suddenly, from then on, we were doomed to berries with fiddley bits for the span of the world.
+Maybe in the Garden of Eden blackcurrants didn’t have tops (I can deal with the stems if my nails aren’t broken) but then our African ancestors went and fecking ate a fecking apple, and suddenly, from then on we were doomed to berries with fiddley bits.
 Maybe there is a newfangled gadget for getting the tiny dusty end piece off, but if so, I ain’t heard of it.
-I have a strawberry pincher and a Cherry Chomper (see http://swimtwobirds.com/2011/06/cherry-season/ ) but with bowls and baskets of blackcurrants to deal with, the only good distraction (i.e. method of maintaining one’s sanity) is to Skype someone from a laptop on the work table.
+I have a strawberry pincher and a Cherry Chomper (see http://swimtwobirds.com/2011/06/cherry-season/ ) but with bowls and baskets of blackcurrants to deal with, the only good method of maintaining one’s sanity is to Skype someone from a laptop on the work table.

-Yesterday I made cherry and apricot jams (including boiling, cracking and potting the apricot kernels, which are delicious – like almonds – albeit with a reputation for being poisonous) and prepared blackcurrants and more cherries for freezing to pot later in the year.
-This method has the advantage of halving the work – and washing up – on each occasion; jars don’t crowd the shelves and the jam is fresher when it’s eventually boiled up.
-The chore is also the simpler for handy tools; the jam funnel which was a present from Teresina Sister, Cherry Chomper (Lucy Daughter) soft spatulas(Martin Friend) and cellophane jar tops and sticky labels (Kathryn Friend.)
+Yesterday I made cherry and apricot jams (including boiling, cracking and potting the apricot kernels, which are delicious – like almonds – albeit with a reputation for being poisonous, arsenic you know) and I prepared blackcurrants and more cherries for freezing to pot later in the year.
+This method has the advantage of halving the work – and washing up – on each occasion; jars don’t crowd the shelves and the jam is fresher when it’s eventually boiled up….though the cherries lose their ruddy glow.
+The chore is also the simpler for handy tools: the jam funnel which was a present from Teresina, sister, Cherry Chomper (Lucy, daughter) soft spatulas(Martin, friend) and cellophane jar tops and sticky labels (Kathryn, friend.)

-The cooks to whom I constantly refer are Maura Laverty, the Allen women, Diana Henry, Marnell/Martin/Murnaghan+ Breathnach (All in the Cooking) Elizabeth David (a modern sense of traditional Mediterranean dishes) occasionally Theodora Fitzgibbon, and Delia Smith who despite her penchant for football and commercial shortcuts is eminently sensible, particularly on seasonal fare.
-But those I must have with me while cooking are Martin Dwyer and David Leibowitz, open on my Macbook on the counter top.
+The cooks to whom I constantly refer are Maura Laverty, the 3 generations of Allen women, Diana Henry, Marnell/Martin/Murnaghan+ Breathnach (who wrote “All in the Cooking”) Elizabeth David (a modern sense of traditional Mediterranean dishes) occasionally Theodora Fitzgibbon and Delia Smith who despite her penchant for football and commercial shortcuts is eminently sensible, particularly on seasonal fare.
+But those I must have with me while cooking are Martin Dwyer and David Leibowitz, open on my countertop laptop.

 Roger Medearis was an American Regionalist painter who grew up on small farms in Missouri and Oklahoma and was greatly influenced by the landscape and culture of the MidWest.
 While studying at the Kansas City Art Institute in the late 1930s he began painting a portrait of his grandmother, Susan Carns Medearis, which he completed in 1941 just before he qualified and a few months before her death, when it was sold to the National Museum of American Art.